 Steelhead tend to be a copperish green throughout with an iridescent scarlet coloration through its mid-body.
 They have small black speckles on their body and fins.
 The average size Lake Ontario steelhead is right around 8 to 10 lbs. with the NY state record being 31 lbs.
 3 oz. caught as recently as 2004.

 Lake Trout: This is a favorite native species of many North American waters as witnessed by all the various names associated with it including, specks, speckled trout, grey trout, lake char, mackinaw, togue, paperbelly, and siscowet.
 Although it has been introduced to waters worldwide, it is still considered to be relatively rare even in its native waters of Canada and the US.
 This is a highly prized food fish and known hard fighter.

 Lake trout can be described as a predominantly greyish green with white blotches throughout its body and fins.
 The fins tend to be a brownish gold and are also spotted in white.
 The average size of this species in Lake Ontario is around 15 to 25 lbs. with the NY state record being set at 41 lbs.
 8 oz. caught in Lake Erie in 2003.
 Although lake trout are sometimes catchable in the colder water seasons, their natural instinct to go to the deepest part of the lake during the summer months make them less of a target for Oswego charter boats than other species.

-As you can see from this fish species page Ace Charters always seems to have plenty of large hard fighting fish to choose from.
+As you can see from this Lake Ontario fish species page, Ace Charters always seems to have plenty of large hard fighting fish to choose from.
 Although our trips usually are for larger fish like king or coho there is still the possibility of hitting another popular species while fishing for something entirely different.
-That is what is great about Lake Ontario fishing, there is always something available so if one fish isn’t hitting then we can change up and target another species entirely.
+That is what is great about Lake Ontario fishing, there is always something available, so if one fish isn’t hitting, then we can change up and target another species entirely.